choueric/regKnife/README.md

    ```

-6. You can write the byte_count filed to 77:
+6. You can write the byte_count field to 77:
    ```
    >>> w 6:15 77
    0001001101